 Tim hopes St. Stephen's will be a model for other urban churches seeking to engage suburban communities of faith in tackling issues which disproportionately impact inner-city neighborhoods.
 Our academic enrichment programs, school-based partnerships, and intergenerational community organizing activities, provide more than 50 partner churches in the Diocese with opportunities to live out their faith in service and in the struggle for justice.

 Tim is an avid runner, hiker and cyclist.
-He coaches baseball in the Jamaica Plain Little League, and speaks Spanish and Italian.
-In 2008, he received the Robert Tobin Award for Social Justice from Episcopal City Mission, and in 2009 he was the recipient of the Lilly Endowment Clergy Renewal Grant.
-He lives in Jamaica Plain with his wife, Jenny Sazama, the Executive Director of Youth on Board, and son, Adam, who is in seventh grade at Boston Latin School.
+He lives in Jamaica Plain with his wife, Jenny Sazama, the Executive Director of Youth on Board, and son, Adam, who is a junior at Boston Latin School.

 Liz is our Priest Associate and Senior Director of Community Engagement.
 She has been on staff since 2003.
 A graduate of Colgate University and Harvard Divinity School, she brings more than thirty years of professional training to the position.
 As Lead Organizer of the Boston Youth Organizing Project, Liz helped 750 young people develop their leadership skills, win a million dollars worth of new textbooks, and successfully campaign for cleaner school bathrooms, and longer hours of free public transportation.
 She has worked with Service Employees International Union (SEIU) to organize school support workers in Baton Rouge, Louisiana, and janitors in Boston, Massachusetts.

 Trained by Dr. Marshall Ganz, as well as the Industrial Areas Foundation, Liz has taught community organizing to graduate students at the Kennedy School of Government at Harvard University, undergraduates at Stonehill College, and high schoolers in various organizations throughout Massachusetts.
 Following the tragic shooting death of a St. Stephen’s teen in September 2012, Liz helped convene teens, young adults, and others to take leadership in the B-PEACE for Jorge Campaign, a diocese-wide effort to address the root causes of violence.